Good and Great Guys

 "Doping is an unfortunate fact of life in cycling, or any other endurance sport for that matter.
 Inevitably, some teams and riders feel it’s like nuclear weapons—they have to do it to stay competitive within the peloton.
 I never felt that way, and certainly after chemo the idea of putting anything foreign in my body was especially repulsive," said Lance Armstrong in It's Not About the Bike: My Journey Back to Life.

 The first two sentences are true.
 It's an arms race.
 Pure game theory.
-If your opponents cheat and you don't your opponents will have a huge advantage.
+If your opponents cheat and you don't, your opponents will have a huge advantage.
 If you cheat and your opponents don't, you'll have a huge advantage.
-If everyone cheats, no one has any addition advantages from cheating.
+If everyone cheats, no one has any additional advantages from cheating.
+The best action in each given scenario is to cheat.

 (You never know for sure if your opponent is cheating.
-Even now, with drug testing getting a lot better, I'm not sure athletes can ignore that their rivals and other competition are all trying to find legal and illegal advantages.)
+Even now, with drug testing getting a lot better, I'm not sure athletes who really want to win can ignore that their rivals and other competitors are trying to find legal and illegal advantages.)

 Armstrong came into cycling during a time when everyone was cheating.
 Cheating was part of the sport.
 Armstrong and his team were determined cheaters.
 They were doing everything.
 Even running around town secretly doing blood transfusions the mornings of races.